-- 1. Is identified in the Arizona State Plan, - 2.
-Has been found by the State, based upon a review of medical literature by qualified professionals, to be reasonably preventable through the application of procedures supported by evidence-based guidelines, - 3.
-Has a negative consequence for the beneficiary, - 4.
-Is auditable, and - 5.
+- i.
+Is identified in the Arizona State Plan, - ii.
+Has been found by the State, based upon a review of medical literature by qualified professionals, to be reasonably preventable through the application of procedures supported by evidence-based guidelines, - iii.
+Has a negative consequence for the beneficiary, - iv.
+Is auditable, and - v.
 Includes, at a minimum, wrong surgical or other invasive procedure performed on a patient; surgical or other invasive procedure performed on the wrong body part; surgical or other invasive procedure performed on the wrong patient [42 CFR 447.26(b)].

-If an HCAC or OPPC is identified, the Contractor must conduct a Quality of Care (QOC) investigation, as specified in AMPM Chapter 900, and report the occurrence to AHCCCS, as specified in Section F, Attachment F3, Contractor Chart of Deliverables [42 CFR 438.3(g), 42 CFR 434.6(a)(12)(ii), 42 CFR 447.26(d)].
+If an HCAC or OPPC is identified, the Contractor shall conduct a Quality of Care (QOC) investigation as specified in AMPM Chapter 900 [42 CFR 438.3(g), 42 CFR 434.6(a)(12)(ii), 42 CFR 447.26(d)].

 Seclusion and Restraint: The Contractor shall adhere to Federal and State laws that govern member rights when delivering services, including (at a minimum) the protection and enforcement, of a person's right to be free from any form of restraint or seclusion used as a means of coercion, discipline, convenience, or retaliation [42 CFR 457.1220, 42 CFR 438.100(a)(1), 42 CFR 100(b)(2)(v)].
-The Contractor shall follow local, State and Federal regulations and requirements related to Seclusion and Restraint (S&R).
-Reports regarding incidents of S&R shall be submitted to AHCCCS as specified in AMPM Policy 962 and as specified in Section F, Attachment F3, Contractor Chart of Deliverables (A.R.S. §36-513, A.R.S. §41-3804).
+The Contractor shall follow local, State and Federal regulations and requirements related to seclusion and restraint.
+Reports regarding incidents of seclusion and restraint shall be submitted to AHCCCS as specified in AMPM Policy 962 and as specified in Section F, Attachment F3, Contractor Chart of Deliverables (A.R.S. § 36-513, A.R.S. § 41-3804).